sardana-org/sardana/doc/source/devel/howto_macros/scan_framework.rst

 Other examples of the :mod:`~sardana.macroserver.macros.examples.hooks` module can be illustrative.

-Also, note that the Taurus MacroExecutor widget allows the user to dynamically add hooks to existing macros before execution.
+Also, note that the Taurus Sequencer widget allows the user to dynamically add hooks to existing macros before execution.